dylanmckay/avr/README.md

 This program emulates an 8-bit AVR microcontroller.
 It supports the trivial C "Hello World!" program.

+_NOTE_: This emulator isn't quite complete.
+One notable thing is that not all status register updates are implemented for all instructions (#2).

 Given some C++ source.

 ```cpp